Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * `sts:GetCallerIdentity`: return details about the IAM user or role used in the API call
     * `sts:DecodeAuthorizationMessage`: decode error message when an AWS API is denied

+### IAM Guidelines & Best Practices

+* Don’t use the root account except for AWS account setup
+* One physical user = One AWS user
+* Assign users to groups and assign permissions to groups
+* Create a strong password policy
+* Use and enforce the use of Multi Factor Authentication (MFA)
+* Create and use Roles for giving permissions to AWS services
+* Use Access Keys for Programmatic Access (CLI / SDK)
+* Audit permissions of your account with the IAM Credentials Report
+* Never share IAM users & Access Keys
+* Never ever store IAM key credentials on any machine but a personal computer or on-premise server
+* On premise server best practice is to call `AWS Security Token Service` to obtain temporary security credentials

 ## EC2

 > EC2: Elastic Compute Cloud